 - Let your dog eat the unpopped kernels.

 So when it comes to popcorn and dogs, there’s not a black and white answer on whether it’s a good or bad snack to provide them with.
-If used responsibly, it can be a great option as an alternative to typical doggy snacks and treats, but if provided haphazardly, it could cause more problems than it’s worth.
+If used responsibly, it can be a great option as an alternative to typical doggy snacks and treats, but done wrong, it can cause problems.

 Remember, flavorings are much harsher on the stomachs of dogs than they are for us, so keep things plain, and always practice moderation.

 For all dog owners, consulting with your veterinarian when you have questions is always best.
-This is true of popcorn, or zoomies or chew toys - and anything else!
+This is true of popcorn, zoomies, chew toys, or even other fun recipe ideas!
 The quality of your relationship with your veterinarian will determine many of your dog’s health outcomes.

-Remember, regardless of your dog’s diet or behaviour, having a good pet insurance policy in place in case of emergencies, injuries and accidents can save a lot of heartache.
-Get a quote from PHI Direct today to learn more.
+Remember, regardless of your dog’s diet or behaviour, having a good pet insurance policy in case of emergencies, injuries and accidents can save a lot of heartache.
+If you're in Canada get a quote from PHI Direct pet insurance today to learn more.